shanjng/hyh-dots/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.

 ## Running the Project on Your Local Machine
+*[HYH-DOTS-API](https://github.com/shanjng/hyh-dots-API) must be up and running before HYH-DOTS can be fully functional.*

-Dowenload all dependencies by running `npm install`, then simply run `ng serve` via your terminal in the root directory of the project.
+1. Download all dependencies by running `npm install`
+2. Run `ng serve` via your terminal in the root directory of the project.

-Add the `--open` flag afterwards the previous command to have the project automatically open in your browser.
+3. Add the `--open` flag afterwards the previous command to have the project automatically open in your browser.

 ## Quickstart for Deploying to Heroku